Narita International Airport: Terminal 2

 Terminal 2, which opened in 1992, is divided into a main building (本館, honkan) and satellite (サテライト, sateraito), both of which are designed around linear concourses.
 The two were connected by the Terminal 2 Shuttle System, which was designed by Japan Otis Elevator and was the first cable-driven people mover in Japan.
 A new walkway between the main and satellite buildings began operation on 27 September 2013, and the shuttle system was discontinued.
 Terminal 2 can handle large aircraft like the Airbus A380 (operated by Emirates) and the Boeing 747-8.
 Terminal 2 has an area of 391000 m2 and 32 boarding gates.

-Terminal 2 includes a duty-free mall called "Narita 5th Avenue", the largest duty-free mall in Japan.

-For domestic flights, three gates (65, 66, and 67) in the main building are connected to both the main departures concourse and to a separate domestic check-in facility.
-Passengers connecting between domestic and international flights must exit the gate area, walk to the other check-in area, and then check in for their connecting flight.

 Japan Airlines is currently the main operator in T2.
 The terminal has served as a hub for all Oneworld alliance carriers at NRT since 2010, when British Airways moved from Terminal 1.
 Several other airlines also use the terminal, these are SkyTeam carriers China Airlines and China Eastern Airlines, as well as Star Alliance connecting partner Juneyao Air and non-affiliated carriers AirAsia, Air Macau, Air Premia, Bamboo Airways, Batik Air Malaysia, Cebu Pacific, Eastar Jet, Emirates, Greater Bay Airlines, Hainan Airlines, MIAT, Nepal Airlines, Pakistan International Airlines, Philippine Airlines, Starlux Airlines, Thai AirAsia X, Tigerair Taiwan, T'way Air, and VietJet.

 All Nippon Airways and several other Star Alliance carriers used Terminal 2 prior to the expansion of the Terminal 1 South Wing in 2006.